lucasm/lucasm/README.md

 ## Achievements

-- Awarded the Top JavaScript Author on DEV Community
+- Awarded the "Top JavaScript Author" on DEV Community
-- Won 1st Place in several Events and Hackathons
+- Won 1st place in several tech events and hackathons

 ## Open Source

-I use GitHub only for open source contributions.
+For contractual reasons I use GitHub only for open source contributions.
 Take a look below.